Decomposition of Automata recognizing Ideals: Introduction

 We then turn to union decomposition, and prove a symmetric complexity result.

 \begin{restatable}[]{theorem}{constructionUnion} Given a minimal automaton \(\A\) recognizing an ideal, deciding whether \(\A\) is prime for union is in NL. \end{restatable}

-\myParagraph{Related work.} The general problem of intersection decomposition was introduced in the seminal work of Orna Kupferman and Jonathan Mosheiff~\cite{kupferman2015prime}, which defines prime automata, i.e., automata that are not decomposable, and shows that deciding whether an automaton is prime for intersection is in EXPTIME.
-To date, no better algorithm is known, and no hardness results above NL have been established.
+\subparagraph*{Related work.} The general problem of intersection decomposition was introduced in the seminal work of Orna Kupferman and Jonathan Mosheiff~\cite{kupferman2015prime}, which defines prime automata, i.e., automata that are not decomposable, and shows that deciding whether an automaton is prime for intersection is in EXPTIME.
+To date, no better algorithm is known, and the problem is only known to be NP-hard~\cite{DBLP:journals/corr/abs-2605-07031}.
 Subsequent work has focused on specific subclasses of automata.
-For automata over a single-letter alphabet, intersection primality is decidable in NL~\cite{DBLP:conf/mfcs/JeckerKM20}, and for permutation automata, where each input letter induces a bijection over the state set, intersection primality is decidable in NP~\cite{jecker2025decomposing}.
+For automata over a single-letter alphabet, intersection primality is decidable in NL~\cite{DBLP:conf/mfcs/JeckerKM20}, and for \emph{permutation} automata, where each input letter induces a bijection over the state set, intersection primality is decidable in NP~\cite{jecker2025decomposing}.

 Permutation and \emph{aperiodic} automata play complementary roles in the algebraic study of regular languages: by the Krohn–Rhodes theorem, every regular language can be decomposed into a cascade of permutation and aperiodic components.
 With the permutation case understood, the next step is to tackle aperiodic automata.
 Prior work in this direction has addressed acyclic automata, providing a polynomial time criterion for their intersection decomposability~\cite{spenner2023decomposing}.
+Moreover, for \emph{almost-acyclic} automata, that might contain sink states with self loops, the problem is known to be NP-complete~\cite{DBLP:journals/corr/abs-2605-07031}.
 In this paper, we focus on automata recognizing ideals, another subclass of aperiodic automata.

-\myParagraph{Structure of the paper.} The paper is organized as follows: \begin{itemize} \item Section~\ref{sec:preliminaries} recalls standard notions and notations for finite automata and ideals. \item Section~\ref{sec:decomposition_of_non_linear_automata} studies intersection decomposition of \emph{non-linear} automata recognizing ideals, i.e., automata whose state sets cannot be totally ordered compatibly with the transition function.
-We prove that every automaton of this form is decomposable into at most \(|\Sigma|\) smaller automata, each recognizing a ideal, and that such a decomposition can be computed in polynomial time (Theorem~\ref{theo:non-linear are decomposable}).
+\subparagraph*{Structure of the paper.} The paper is organized as follows: \begin{itemize} \item Section~\ref{sec:preliminaries} recalls standard notions and notations for finite automata and ideals. \item Section~\ref{sec:decomposition_of_non_linear_automata} studies intersection decomposition of \emph{non-linear} automata recognizing ideals, i.e., automata whose state sets cannot be totally ordered compatibly with the transition function.
+We prove that every automaton of this form is decomposable into at most \(|\Sigma|\) smaller automata, each recognizing an ideal, and that such a decomposition can be computed in polynomial time (Theorem~\ref{theo:non-linear are decomposable}).